charlie0129/batt/README.md

 ### Why is it written in Go and C?

 Since it is a hobby project, I want to balance effort and the final outcome.
 Go seems a good choice for me.
 However, C is required to register sleep and wake notifications using Apple's IOKit framework.
 Also, Go don't have any library to r/w SMC, so I have to write it myself ([charlie0129/gosmc](https://github.com/charlie0129/gosmc)).
 This part is also mainly written in C as it interacts with the hardware and uses OS capabilities.
 Thankfully, writing a library didn't slow down development too much.

+### How to uninstall?

+1. Run `sudo batt uninstall` to remove the daemon.
+2. See the on-screen instructions to remove the config (optional).
+3. Remove the `batt` binary itself by `sudo rm $(where batt)`.

+### How to upgrade?

+If a new version is released, you can upgrade it by:

+1. Run `sudo batt uninstall` to remove the daemon.
+2. Replace the old `batt` binary with the downloaded new one.
+3. Run `sudo batt install` to install the daemon again.
+Although most config is preserved, some security related config may be reset during re-installation.
+For example, if you used `--allow-non-root-access` when installing previously, you will need to use it again.

 ## Acknowledgements